rDybing/helpOutBounce/README.md

 - Check for button hit
 - Update servo position if applicable

 Pretty basic stuff showing how one delegates tasks out to functions rather than do a giant main-loop.
+Introduce timers and structs to the mix to get rid of the delay() call addiction many beginners suffer from.

 CC-BY Roy Dybing 2017 || github: rDybing